-Figure 5.15 Area of storage premises permitted by year (2004-2018)
+Figure 5.15 Area of storage premises permitted by year (2004-2021)

-- 5.5.12 Between 2012-2020 planning permission was granted which resulted in the net gain of 3,991m2 of general storage floorspace and very little activity with storage of hazardous goods resulting.
+5.4.12 Between 2012-2020 planning permission was granted which resulted in the net gain of c.6150m2 of general storage floorspace and very little activity with storage of hazardous goods resulting.
 This positive supply through planning has reversed previous losses to general industry experienced 2012-2017.
 In 2018 increased demand for self-storage contributed additional floorspace in the former Bredoyle premises in the Forest and at Les Grais farm, both Outside of the Centres.
 In 2019, Domarie & Avondale Vineries through the redundant glasshouse policy contributed new storage floorspace.
-In 2020, the change of use of the former Co-op homemaker to storage in the Lowlands Industrial site increased the accommodation in this sector. - 5.5.13 Similar to the position in 2012, it is only a handful of large sites (>1,000m2) that are comprising the main losses or gains in any of the sectors.
+In 2020, the change of use of the former Co-op homemaker to storage in the Lowlands Industrial site increased the accommodation in this sector.
+In 2021, change of use of a unit at Royal Terrace on Glategny Esplanade, Vale Industrial Complex and Ocean Yard Boat Complex in St. Sampson added floorspace in this sector.
+While there was a notable loss of space at the East Hanger, Guernsey Airport and the former La Gallez Yard on the Rohais.
+St Peter Port.

+- 5.4.13 Similar to the position in 2012, it is typically larger sites (>1,000m2) that are comprising the main losses or gains in any of the sectors.
 Some of the gains are also only temporary in nature.
-Trends are difficult to analyse with such small datasets. - 5.5.14 The source of the data in this section is information provided on planning application forms and is used as a proxy for the demand for various uses.
-However, not all planning permissions that are granted are taken up, and some planning permissions may permit a range of uses (commonly light industry (Use Class 24) and/or general storage (Use Class 22)). - 5.5.15 In relation to the spatial distribution of the supply for industry, storage & distribution through planning permissions, overall the IDP policies generally focus these uses within and around the Main Centres and ensure that Local Centres may also provide some limited opportunities in accordance with the direction by the SLUP. - 5.5.16 While there was a loss of floorspace from the Main Centres (outside of the KIAs) and Local Centres as intended by the IDP, there was a greater increase of industrial/storage and distribution floorspace and land granted planning permission Outside of the Centres.
-The overall distribution of development should continue to be monitored closely to ensure the IDP policies are delivering the States' approved spatial strategy and further investigation should be undertaken into the operation of the employment policies controlling development Outside of the Centres to inform the full review of the IDP (2016). - 5.5.17 The information on the total quantum, size and location of existing employment floorspace and land from 2020 indicates a fluctuation in industrial premises and storage or distribution premises over the last 8 years, with increases in previous years counteracted by losses in following years eventually returning to similar position as the baseline year for each type.
-Review of the planning permission supply confirms this trend and indicates the main cause for losses or gains tend to come from change of use between the two use classes and not ongoing growth in this sector.
+Trends are difficult to analyse with such small datasets. - 5.4.14 The source of the data in this section is information provided on planning application forms and is used as an indicator for the demand for various uses.
+However, not all planning permissions that are granted are taken up, and some planning permissions may permit a range of uses (commonly light industry (Use Class 24) and/or general storage (Use Class 22)). - 5.4.15 In relation to the spatial distribution of the supply for industry, storage & distribution through planning permissions, overall, the IDP policies generally focus these uses within and around the Main Centres and ensure that Local Centres may also provide some limited opportunities in accordance with the direction by the SLUP. - 5.4.16 While there was a limited loss of floorspace from the Main Centres (outside of the KIAs) and Local Centres as intended by the IDP, there was a greater increase of industrial/storage and distribution floorspace and land granted planning permission Outside of the Centres.
+The overall distribution of development should continue to be monitored closely to ensure the IDP policies are delivering the States' approved spatial strategy and further investigation should be undertaken into the operation of the employment policies controlling development Outside of the Centres to inform the full review of the IDP (2016). - 5.4.17 The information on the total quantum, size and location of existing employment floorspace and land from 2021 indicates a fluctuation in industrial premises and storage or distribution premises over the last 9 years, with increases in previous years counteracted by losses in following years eventually returning to a similar position as the baseline year for each type.
+Review of the planning permission supply confirms this trend where often there is a change of use between the two use classes and not ongoing growth or reduction in this sector.

-5.6 Overview of demand for industrial, storage & distribution premises
+5.5 Overview of demand for industrial, storage & distribution premises